neetfreek/bird-watcher/README.md

 ## Building and Testing the Application
  Open the BirdWatcher solution (.sln) file in the root directory of this repository.
+ Note that for this application the **Linker** has been configured for Sdk builds to reduce the file size of the APK.
+This can be change by going to the `BirdWatcher.Android` properties -> Android Options tab and selecting a different Linker option.
+ Note also that **ProGuard** has been enabled to link and obfuscate Java code, and remove unused Java bytecode.
+Proguard can be disabled by changing the solution configuration to Debug or going to the `BirdWatcher.Android` properties -> Android Options and un-checking the *Enable ProGuard* checkbox.
+ Finally, note that **debugging has not been disabled** so as to allow for anyone reviewing this code to easily debug the application. **Debugging must be disabled for released applications to prevent access to the Java code and execution of arbitrary code.**

 ### Building the Application
  Select Build -> Build Solution.
 If already built, you can select Build -> Rebuild Solution (removes previous build artefacts before building).